aplteam/DotNetZip/README.md

 The `DotNetZip` class allows one to zip and unzip files with .NET Core on all major platforms: Windows, Linux and Mac OS.

-Note that although .NET Core is required on Linux and Mac OS, under Windows it also works with .NET rather than .Net Core.
+Although .NET Core is required on Linux and Mac OS, under Windows it also works with .NET rather than .Net Core.

+**Note:** `DotNetZip` releases are published as [Tatin](https://tatin.dev "Link to the principal Tatin Registry") packages, see there.

 ## Requirements